allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html)).
 We decided to stick with JSON.
 A quick search provided us with a solution called [ffjson](https://github.com/pquerna/ffjson).

-ffjson documentation claims it’s 2-3 times faster than standard `json.Unmarshal`, and also uses less memory to do it.
+ffjson documentation claims it is 2-3 times faster than standard `json.Unmarshal`, and also uses less memory to do it.

 --------|-------------|-----------|--------------|
 json    | 16154 ns/op | 1875 B/op | 37 allocs/op |